-This is the official DIPH brochure for the 2014-2016 academic cycles.
+This is the official DIPH brochure for the current academic cycle.

 Public Health is often studied from a national-centric perspective.
 Few programs are truly international in scope so as to fully prepare graduates for global civil service careers that will engage a wide variety of global public health challenges, including malaria, HIV, drug-resistance, vaccine hesitancy, diet-related diseases, etc.

 To answer this challenge, EUCLID has designed a comprehensive and challenging online doctorate in international public health which is presented here with full documentation of syllabus and faculty resources, as well as total tuition.

 This comprehensive information will enable students globally to determine if this program is suitable for them.

 This unique Master's degree focuses on the practical and policy aspects of global public health rather than the advancement of academic knowledge or theoretical knowledge.